Last Comic Standing: Season 8 (2014)

-In the Challenge Rounds, the comics attempted to gain immunity from the head-to-head showdown that closed each episode.
-They participated in challenges that tested their skills in various comic situations.
+In the challenge rounds, the comics attempted to gain immunity from the head-to-head showdown that closed each episode.
+They participated in challenges which tested their skills in various comic situations.
 In the sketch comedy challenge (Episode 7), teams of five received advice from comic actress Cheryl Hines, with one entire team being granted immunity.
 Jay Leno provided advice for the talk show guest challenge (Episode 8), while Ellen DeGeneres hosted the challenge on the set of her show to determine the one comic granted immunity.
 For the improvisation challenge (Episode 9), Howie Mandel provided advice and one comic was granted immunity.
 Jeff Ross helped the comics prepare for a roast of Gilbert Gottfried (Episode 10), which determined immunity from the final head-to-head showdown.
-In all, the Challenge Rounds eliminated five contestants.
+In all, the challenge rounds eliminated five contestants.

-After the Challenge Rounds, the five finalists competed in the Title Rounds.
-Here, they would perform a set for the judges, who would then eliminate whoever they felt had the weakest performance.
-They narrowed down the contestants over three episodes (11, 12 and 13) until they decided on the winner.
-The finale also included performances by judges Roseanne Barr, Russell Peters, and the winner of the online Comic Comeback poll, Alingon Mitra.
+After the challenge rounds, the five finalists competed in the title rounds.
+They performed for the judges who eliminated whoever they deemed as the weakest performer.
+They narrowed down the contestants over three episodes (11, 12 and 13) deciding on the winner.
+The finale included performances by judges Barr, Peters, and the winner of the online Comic Comeback poll, Alingon Mitra.

-Starting with this season, the public did not vote for the Last Comic Standing at any time.
-The judges decided every elimination, and the final winner.
-This was done because Sykes decided that the judges would make a better decision than the potential voting public.
+Beginning with this season, the public did not vote for the Last Comic Standing at any time.
+The judges made every decision and picked the winner.
+That happened because Sykes decided that the judges would make a better decision than the potential voting public.

 The eighth season winner was Rod Man.
 He beat out Nikki Carr and Lachlan Patterson in what turned out to be a double-elimination final set.
 The judges were supposed to narrow the field down to two contestants following the first sets of the two-hour finale, but could not agree on a weakest performance.
-Therefore, all three finalists performed another set to determine the winner.
+All three finalists performed another set to determine the winner.